 - Remove the mirepoix “onion celery carrot etc” from the frying pan and add it to your slow cooker

-- Add the tomatoes to the frying pan and use them to deglaze the pan
+- Chop your tomatoes and add them to the frying pan and use them to deglaze the pan.

 - Add the remainder of the ingredients to the slow cooker along with the tomatoes and set for 8 hrs. or the longest setting on your slow cooker.

 Want to know more?